tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 --- abstract

 Post-quantum cryptography presents new challenges for device manufacturers, application developers, and service providers.
-This document highlights the unique characteristics of applications and offers best practices for implementing quantum-ready usage profiles in applications that use TLS and key supporting protocols such as DNS.
+This document highlights the unique characteristics of applications and offers best practices for implementing quantum ready usage profiles in applications that use TLS and key supporting protocols such as DNS.

 --- middle